tangerinedream/AuthenticatedS3URLs/README.md

 $ gradle build

-or

 # Build and run
-To run, you will want to update the SignedUrlConfig.json file and configure it to your needs.
+To run, you will want to update the src/main/resources/SignedUrlConfig.json file and configure it to your needs.

 $ gradle run